Section 1. General Purchasing Reference FAQ

 Once you identify surplus property your department can use, you may initiate the request to transfer to your department by completing a TU 006 form, https://inside.trinity.edu/policies/finance-administration-policies-and-procedures/purchasing/university-surplus-policy

 Departments have direct departmental purchasing authority for purchases up to $5,000 and may place these orders directly with the vendor.
 A requisition is not required.
-All receipts for orders should be forwarded to the Financial Services Center (FSC).
+All receipts for orders should be forwarded to Accounts Payable.
 Federally funded purchases must follow COFAR Policy requirements.
 Please refer to Approval Process #5 for Federal Grant procurement.

 Departments are not authorized to make capital equipment purchases regardless of the amount.
 See Capital Equipment Purchases under the Finance and Administration Policy link.

 Computer related items: All requisitions submitted to FSC for computers, software and related items (printers, scanners, monitors, etc.) from all areas of the University must be processed through and approved by the Director of Information Technology Services (ITS).

 Purchasing Card (Pcard) purchases: For purchases up to $5,000, the purchasing card is the preferred method of payment.
 The Purchasing Card (Pcard) Program is designed to streamline the order and payment process for purchases of $5,000 or less in total cost, including shipping, delivery and installation.
 Other forms of payment including invoice billing, check requests and petty cash transactions should be used only when payment by the Pcard is not accepted by the vendor.